janmarkuslanger/tabby/README.md

 data-tabby-content | content part that needs a value which links to the bar

-Here is a very simple markup
+Here is a straightforward markup

 <sub>The bar and content elements needs to be siblings</sub>